 Newcomer students also tend to have lower rates of immunization.
 They may have been vaccinated in their home countries but have incomplete records or they may be living with sponsors or in home-stay situations with adults who are unable to authorize vaccinations for minors.

 FIGURE 38.
-Grade 6 Meningococcal C and Grade 9 Tdap (diphtheria, tetanus, and pertussis) immunization coverage, 2010/11 school year
+Grade 6 Meningococcal C and Grade 9 Tdap (tetanus, diphtheria and pertussis) immunization coverage, Community Health Areas, Vancouver, and British Columbia, 2010/11 school year